Salesforce Forecast Categories | What They Mean and How to Use Them

 Opportunity owners can update the Forecast Category based on their knowledge of the sales deal.

+Each opportunity stage in Salesforce has pre-defined forecast categories.
 The easiest way to see this is by looking at the configuration area of the opportunity stage field.

 Example dashboard chart showing pipeline stages